DeeMcCart/CI_PP5_Jeweller/README.md

 * Shipping lead time.
 I wanted to implement some funtionality whereby  the user would be notified as to the likely despatch date for their order, and the concept of prioritising orders based on their shipping date, and to flagging up 'late' orders falling behind schedule.
 I added a default lead time based on product source (stock = 1 day between order creation and shipping, make-to-order = 7 days, commisioned item = 21 days etc) with an editable value per product.
 Based in this i intended to calculate order/line shipping dates.
 I added a method on the order model to determine if the order was 'late'.
 This had to be backtracked as it was constantly re-evaluating 'late'ness of an order, and kept prompting as a changed order on every migration.
 Shipping lead time is partially implemented witin the delivererd solution.

 ### Features Left to Implement
+As this relates to a real-life site there are a number of features that the Jeweller shop owners have discussed as being part of their current business processes, which would be good to reflect in the next software version.

 * FTU_28 (Future): As a **First-Time User** I would like to  **make an appointment for engagement rings** in order to **elevate a high value buying decision**
 *